purpledancingfrogs/DGK-Certification-Spec/README.md

 ﻿# DGK Certification Specification

-This repository defines the **formal admissibility invariants** required for DGK-Certification.
+This repository defines the **normative admissibility law** for Deterministic Governance Kernel (DGK) certification.

-## Scope
-- Admissibility invariants
-- Formal constraint definitions
-- Legal and regulatory language alignment
-- External verification requirements

-This spec is normative.
+This is a specification repository.
+It contains no execution code.

+Any system claiming DGK-Certification MUST satisfy this spec.